AlexBatrakov/tempo-13.103_ddstg/README.md

 2. Quick Guide
 ------------------------

-This Tempo version contains the DDSTG model, developed for testing scalar-tensor gravity (STG) theories with binary pulsa timing.
+This Tempo version contains the DDSTG model, developed for testing scalar-tensor gravity (STG) theories with timing of binary pulsars.
 The added files are:

  - bnryddstg.f contains formulae to caclulate relativistic time delays